-Work in pain and weight loss clinics is viewed unfavorably by the LSBME and subject to close scrutiny.
+Moonlighting in pain and weight loss clinics is not allowed by the LSBME.

 Pre-signing prescriptions is illegal.

 Using Charity prescriptions outside Charity is prohibited - your "Charity" number is site specific.

 Don't ever sign anything saying you saw a patient if you didn't see the patient don't "let the nurse do it"